 Pam Drucker, STC senior member and blogger at Shorter Documents, said:

 “Your leadership pulled us through the 2008-2009 year.
 The outcome was an event to celebrate.
 It’s an understatement to say you oversaw many activities.
 This recap gives breadth to the year’s challenges and successes in thoughtful and meaningful terms.
-I hope you will repost your final message on the wiki to serve as a guide for future executives.
+I hope you will repost your final message [to the chapter] on the wiki to serve as a guide for future executives.
 I simply want to say thank you for accepting the challenge, giving your extraordinary energy, and for fulfilling a vision that by all measures has allowed our chapter to thrive again.
 Great job!”

 - Rahel Bailie was honoured for achieving the distinction of STC Fellow; our chapter’s other Fellow and co-founder, Sheila Jones of International Wordsmiths, welcomed Rahel into this elite echelon with an entertaining talk about Rahel’s accomplishments and contributions to the chapter and the profession.

 - Heather Sommerville won the award for Volunteer of the Year, for her dual role as programs team lead and volunteer coordinator.

 - Two Print Futures graduates shared the prize for the Julia Broderick Scholarship; one student, Amanda Lee, who received honourable mention, was at the program meeting to graciously accept the award in memory of Julia.
 The other student, Crystal Auffray, showed great enthusiasm for technology and technical writing and currently works in Victoria.